About Me

 It is hard to truly love ourselves.
 We have so many doubts.
 We have many moments that are a sort of personal wilderness.
 In the Bible, Jesus and others had to survive the wilderness, including their own personal battles and temptations.
 But, our self-worth should be honored.
 God surely does so.
 God has unlimited love for us all.
 How can we not love ourselves?

 Rachel Held Evans, as in her other books, blogs, and many public appearances talks about these and other issues in her own special way.
 The last chapter speaks of coming “to the end.”
-And, tragically this book was completed by her friend Jeff Chu, she herself dying in May 2019.
+And, tragically this book was completed by her friend Jeff Chu.
+She died in May 2019.

 Favorite Quote